Gluten Free Shrimp Scampi

 Pan Cooked Striped Bass

 I love seafood and enjoy trying new types of fish.
-We often stumble upon something really tasty because it happened to be on sale, like this Striped Bass.
-Neither of us had ever had it before, but ever since we found it on special one week, I buy it every chance I get.
+Often, I stumble upon something really tasty because it happened to be on sale, like this Striped Bass.
+It was on special one week, but now I buy it every chance I get.

 This post contains affiliate links.